 When applying for a mortgage, an important consideration is to have a good credit score.
 It’s your chance to qualify for a better interest rate, helping you save big during the duration of your loan.
+For companies and mortgage providers, having a good credit score means you are a responsible creditor and you’re most likely going to pay your dues in time.
 In case your score is only mediocre, there are several ways to improve it.
 One way is to pay off your debt and pay all your bills on time.
 Additionally, avoid opening new accounts while keeping all your old ones active.

 - Determine Your Budget